Estia Taverna

 Planning Your Visit

 Estia Taverna is located at 222 N Radnor Chester Road, St Davids, PA 19087.
 The St Davids SEPTA station provides a viable no-car option from Philadelphia on the Paoli-Thorndale line.
-Specific hours, current pricing, and booking policy are not published in our database at this time; contacting the restaurant directly before visiting is advisable, particularly for larger groups where a taverna-style shared-plate format benefits from advance coordination with the kitchen.
-Price range, dress code, and reservation availability should be confirmed at the time of booking.
+Hours, price, and reservations should be confirmed before visiting.
 For comparable Main Line options while you plan, the full range at our Wayne dining guide covers the corridor in detail.

 Just the Basics